 Council can approve the resolution referring a question to registered electors.
-If council does not refer the question to voters, the city would be required to refund the TABOR excess.
+If council does not refer the question to voters, it is likely that the city will have a TABOR excess in 2017 and future years.

 STAFF RECOMMENDATION:

 Staff has no recommendation on this item.